YouNova/PrEazy/README.md

 # PrEazy
-A digital prescription system to digitalize the process of prescription generation to avoid fake prescriptions and to keep  records of previous prescriptions for all users
-The database used for this project is firebase
+PrEazy is an android application that provides secured and digital prescriptions such that it reduces the use of fake prescriptions and also keeps record of patients previous prescription.The database used for this project is firebase.
 The project is in 2 parts:
  .
-The PrEazy app which is the application to be used by Doctor, patients and pharmacies .
+The PrEazy app which is an application for Doctor, patients and pharmacies .
 The PrEazyAdmin app which is the administraction app for analytic purpose

 Please contact me for database access